-Future iQ has been contracted to facilitate the development of a Comprehensive Economic Development Strategy (CEDS) for the East Central Iowa region.
-The CEDS is a strategy-driven plan for regional economic development that is designed to build capacity and guide the economic prosperity and resilience of a region.
-Guided by the EDD, the CEDS process engages the private sector, non-profit sector, local governments, educational institutions, and other economic development entities to build a common vision for the region.
+Future iQ was contracted to facilitate the development of a Comprehensive Economic Development Strategy (CEDS) for the East Central Iowa region.
+This project was called Envision ECI – and was a strategy-driven plan for regional economic development that is designed to build capacity and guide the economic prosperity and resilience of a region.
+The process engages the private sector, non-profit sector, local governments, educational institutions, and other economic development entities to build a common vision for the region.

-ECICOG has contracted Future iQ to facilitate the development of a CEDS for the East Central Iowa Region.
-Future iQ’s role will involve:
+Future iQ facilitated the development of a regional vision and action plan for the East Central Iowa Region looking out to 2030.
+Key features of the project and Future iQ’s role included: